jujunet37/CAM10-Astronomy-camera/README.md

 ## This repository contains all files needed to build two differents astronomy monochrome Cam10 cameras with a resolution of 1280x1024.
 Original wiring diagram was made by grim from Astroclub.kiev.ua.
 CAUTION : For Autoguiding use the ASCOM version.
 The COM version is only for standalone use with the viewer.

+## UPDATE 07/10/2025 :

+The driver has been updated to work with PHD2.
+The workaround with PHD1 explained in the video is not necessary anymore.
+Driver version 0.5 didn't work because camera settings woulnd't open, and camera settings button was grayed out.
+I made modifications on this driver to open the camera settings on loading.
+So now you can tune the image directly in PHD2.
+Enjoy !

+Note : I noticed my anti virus show a false positive on my mini PC (Windows Defender).
+It's normal with ASCOM unsigned drivers.
+You can put it in white list to install if you have the message.

 # Cam10 COM version :

 Description : This camera can be use for planetary Imaging, there is no ASCOM driver.
 The viewer communicate with a virtual serial COM port.
 Using the pcb provided by grim I made a 3D printed enclosure for this camera.
 All parts needed are in the folder.